simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 - Intervention
 	- 2 groups
 		- One using Lightbot (or Lightbot Jr depending on the environment).
-		- One using another game? or another programming tool?
+		- A control measure, using another game? or another programming tool?